 - permission to use work telephone to call doctors;

-- reallocation or redistribution of marginal tasks to another employee; and
+- reallocation or redistribution of marginal tasks (things which are not a core or essential part of your job) to another employee; and

-An employer is NOT required to provide accommodation of a disability, including cancer, if doing so would cause "undue hardship" to the company.
+An employer is NOT required to provide accommodation of a disability, including cancer, if doing so would cause "undue hardship"—which means both unreasonable expense and/or unreasonable disruption to work—to the company.
 Whether a disability will cause "undue hardship" is determined by a variety of factors including the employer's size, financial resources, and the nature of the business.

-What to Do if Your Employer Refuses to Follow the Law
+Steps to Take if Your Employer Refuses to Follow the Law

-It is to be hoped that your employer will follow the law prohibiting discrimination based on your cancer.
+Hopefully your employer will follow the law prohibiting discrimination based on your cancer.
 If not, you may want to file a complaint with the federal agency that enforces the ADA, the Equal Employment Opportunity Commission (EEOC), and/or consult with an employment law attorney.
+(If state law, but not federal law is violated, contact your state’s equal or civil rights agency.)
 Check the federal government section of the phone book for the nearest EEOC office.
-Contact an employment attorneyto discuss your situation.

-If your employer starts mistreating you or retaliates against you after you've contacted an attorney or the EEOC, make sure you keep written track of your employer's conduct, including the relevant date(s) and the names of other people who may have seen what happened.
-For more information on Cancer in the Workplace and the ADA read this EEOC document.
+If your employer starts mistreating you or retaliates against you or you believe you are not receiving the proper accommodation(s), keep written track of your employer's conduct, including the relevant date(s) and the names of other people who may have seen what happened.
+When possible, you want witnesses and documentation to corroborate your version of what happened.
+Providing specific and clear documentation is invaluable to prove your point in any legal confrontation after you've contacted an attorney or the EEOC, make sure you keep written track of your employer's conduct, including the relevant date(s) and the names of other people who may have seen what happened.

 As a guide, the EEOC provides helpful information on Cancer in the Workplace.